chazlarson/telly-testing/README.md

 This file is `source`ed by the other scripts and accepts two parameters.
 The first is a filter string, the second can be anything and just quiets the report of what filter is being used.

+## Usage

+>NOTE: These scripts are using egrep or sed to process the regex.  telly uses go regex, so there may be differences in the regex processing.
+Typically, the regex being used in telly are pretty simple [this OR that OR the other] so this works well enough.

+At initial commit all of these count and list scripts are configured only for filtering on "group-title", telly's default.
+A filter string can be provided as a parameter; if it's not provided the filter in the config file will be used.
+IF that filter contains anything besides letters [spaces, |], it must be wrapped in quotes.

 `channel_count.sh`

 Applies a filter to your M3U and reports the channel count.
-At initial commit it's configured only for filtering on "group-title".
-A filter string can be provided as a parameter; if it's not provided the filter in the config file will be used.

 ```
 ➜  ./channel_count.sh